Looking for Coastal Maine Without the Crowds? Start Here

 Maine’s Coastal Area Breakdown

-It helps to know where the coastal boundaries are when planning a trip to the lesser-known towns of Maine.
+It helps to know where the coastal boundaries are when planning a trip to the less visited towns of Maine:

 - Southern Maine Coast: This region spans Kittery to Old Orchard Beach.